-The HKMA’s initial exploration of CBDCs focused on wholesale CBDCs.
-In 2017, the HKMA commenced its CBDC journey with Project LionRock.
-This was a proof-of-concept (PoC) project that studied potential applications of CBDCs in handling large-value payments and delivery-versus-payment settlements.
+The HKMA’s initial exploration of an e-HKD focused on the use for financial institutions.
+In 2017, the HKMA commenced its e-HKD journey with Project LionRock.
+This was a proof-of-concept (PoC) project that studied potential applications of an e-HKD in handling large-value payments and delivery-versus-payment settlements.
 This project was named after Hong Kong’s most iconic mountain, in collaboration with the three note-issuing banks and the Hong Kong Interbank Clearing Limited.

 In 2019, the HKMA and the Bank of Thailand (BOT) commenced Project Inthanon-LionRock to study the application of CBDCs for cross-border payments.
 This project was completed in December 2019 and a DLT-based PoC prototype was developed successfully together with ten participating banks from both places.
 The HKMA and the BOT jointly published a leaflet and a report in November 2019 and January 2020 respectively to present the key findings.